second-state/lity/docs/rule-engine-guide.rst

 2. Filter Statements (a.k.a. *when block*): one or more statements describe which set of facts should be captured and applied actions in the *then block*.
 3. Action Statements (a.k.a. *then block*): one or more statements to execute on matched objects (which are captured in *when block*.)

+A contract with a rule definition looks like this:

 .. code:: ts

+    contract C {
         rule "ruleName" when {
-        // Filter Statements
+            // Filter Statement
         } then {
-        // Action Statements
+            // Action Statement
+        }
     }

 Working Memory